The Chosen One is HERE!!!!

 Financial Obfuscation: The leadership will continue inconsistent, incomplete, or misleading financial reporting to keep members in the dark about true spending.

+IACA leadership feeds on the apathy of the membership.
 For the sake of the association, members must not give up.
 The IACA can only improve if its members stand up against this failure of leadership and demand change now.